gazebosim/gz-transport/docs/development/development.rst

 all the discovery information.
 Local and remote topics are stored in the same way, the only difference is that the local topics will share the process UUID with the discovery service.
-We store what we call a ``Publisher``, which contains the topic name and all the meta-data associated.
+We store what we call a ``Publisher``, which contains the topic name and all the associated meta-data.

 Each publisher advertises the topic with a specific scope as described `here
 <http://ignition-transport.readthedocs.io/en/latest/nodesAndTopics/nodesAndTopics.html#topic-scope>`_.